-A fair wage is determined by country, to reflect local market conditions and regulations.
-We benchmark against similar jobs on the market, look at recommendations by trusted organisations and speak with our employees about it.
+A fair wage is determined by the country, to reflect local market conditions and regulations.
+We benchmark against similar jobs on the market, look at recommendations by trusted organizations and speak with our employees about it.

 Defining a living wage is complicated, as the methodology is based on the actual cost of living for a single person or a family in a given geographical area.
 This varies widely whether you live in the countryside or the city, and depending on the size of the family or co-dependencies you have.

-We monitor the local conditions and should any general changes be applied to the labour markets within the countries in which we operate, we are ready to adjust our employees’ wages accordingly.
+We monitor the local conditions and should any general changes be applied to the labor markets within the countries in which we operate, we are ready to adjust our employees’ wages accordingly.